 - toppings of choice: avocado, salsa, cilantro, tomato, cashew queso, this cabbage slaw

 - 3 cups chopped cabbage or cole slaw mix (found in the bagged salad section)

 Cook lentils.
 Make sure lentils are well-drained by putting them in a colandar.
 The drier they are, the more crumbly your taco "meat" will be.

 Place the walnuts or sunflower seeds on a microwave-safe plate and microwave for 30-60 seconds until fragrant.
 Alternatively, toast them in a skillet on the stove.
 This step is optional, but toasting the nuts first brings out their flavor.

-In a food processor, pulse a few times until walnuts are coarse.
+Put the walnuts in a food processor, pulse a few times until walnuts are coarse but not fine.
 Add all other ingredients and pulse lightly until all mixed together and the mixture resembles ground beef.

 If you don't have a food processor, chop the walnuts finely.
-Stir together with lentils, tomato sauce, and spices.
+Stir together with lentils, tomato paste and spices.

 To assemble the tacos, warm up corn or flour tortillas (either toast on the stove or microwave a stack for 20 seconds).
 Let each person make their own taco by filling a tortilla with the taco "meat," topping with cabbage slaw, gaucamole, cilantro, tomatoes, green onions, cashew queso, salsa, or whatever strikes your taco fancy.

 Toss all ingredients together with salt and pepper to taste